bookofproofs/bookofproofs.github.io/_sources/history/19th-century/morley.md

 title: Morley, Frank
 born: 1860
 died: 1937
-keywords: Frank Morley, Geometry, Algebra, Trisectors, Algebraic Notation, Commutative Group, Quadratic Forms, Abstract Algebra
+keywords: frank morley,morley
-description: Frank Morley pioneered modern algebraic notation, commutative groups, and abstract algebra and is best known for his theorem about trisectors of triangle angles.
+description: Frank Morley wrote mainly on geometry but also on algebra.
+He is best known for his theorem about the trisectors of the angles of a triangle.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---